coastalgit/flight-plan/framework/FLIGHT-PLAN-SPECKIT-SETUP.md

 - Task breakdowns (`/speckit.tasks`)
 - Execution tracking (`/speckit.implement`)

+**⚠️ CRITICAL: These are Cursor AI chat commands, NOT terminal commands!**
+- ✅ Type `/speckit.specify` in **Cursor chat** (AI command)
+- ❌ Do NOT run in terminal
+- ❌ Do NOT use `run_terminal_cmd` or shell execution
+- ✅ AI processes these directly like natural language

 **Flight Plan Integration:**
 - Flight Plan manages project lifecycle (8 phases, overall progress)
 - SpecKit manages individual features (specs, plans, tasks)